ZERODETECTION/H9_Stage0/README.md

-# H9_Stage0
+**H9_Stage0**

-A minimalistic stage0 c2 to fly under the radar.
-It is using https and will execute commands on the client-side.
+A minimalist stage-0 C2 designed to fly under the radar.
+It uses HTTPS and executes commands on the client-side.

-* https
-* random connect timer
+Features:
+- HTTPS used
+- Random connection timer
-* runs in background
+- Runs in the background
-* shellexecute
+- `ShellExecute` for command execution

 ## Server
 ```